CharbelFarah057/depth1-crypto-api/README.md

 Built an HTTP API with 4 endpoints that handle JSON payloads for encryption, decryption, signing, and verification operations.

 ## Set Up
-Create a `.env` file to insert you key HMAC signing key.
+Create a `.env` file to insert you HMAC signing key.
 The key will be labeled as `SIGNER_KEY` The API won't start without creating a key.
 No default key will be assigned to the API.

 ## Run the server